How Crypto Gets Stolen – And How To Avoid It

 Securing your crypto is not just about moving your existing private keys offline – it’s about making sure they are never online to start with.

-A Ledger device generates your recovery phrase (the shorthand for all of the private keys in your wallet) offline from the very beginning, communicating it to you in a completely offline environment, via the screen of the device.
-This gives you complete control over your wallet, while still ensuring that none of your sensitive data is ever exposed to an online environment.
+A Ledger device generates your recovery phrase offline from the very beginning, communicating it to you in a completely offline environment via its unhackable screen.
+This gives you complete control over your wallet, and it protects your sensitive data from the internet.

 But ultimately, how you store that seed phrase is down to you – storing it on a connected device will defeat the whole purpose of using a Ledger.

-So in short, your crypto is vulnerable to this category of threats any time your private keys are online – but don’t worry, that can easily be solved by using a Ledger to secure your private keys.
-As long as you use the device properly and secure your seed phrase safely, these threats can be completely overcome, leaving you free to forget your worries and explore the ecosystem.
+As long as you use the device properly and secure your recovery phrase safely, these threats can be completely overcome, leaving you free to forget your worries and explore the ecosystem.

 If your device falls into the wrong hands, you may face a more sophisticated threat – a physical hack of the device.
 With sophisticated attacks from expert hackers such as power glitching, side-channel attacks, and software hacks like attacking a Hardware Security Module, hardware wallets can be vulnerable if they don’t have the right fortification.

-Ledger’s hardware wallets are designed to protect your sensitive data against online AND physical attacks, with features in place to offer the very highest level of security.
+Ledger’s hardware wallets are designed to protect your sensitive data against online AND physical attacks.
 There are a couple of important factors that set Ledger devices apart in their layers of protection against physical attacks:

 Secure Element: The Impenetrable Chip

 Ledger uses a Secure Element chip, which is found in things like passports and credit cards where high-end security is needed.
-Ledger hardware wallets are the only wallets in the industry that uses a Secure Element chip, protecting you and your private keys against attacks like laser attacks, electromagnetic tampering, and power glitches.
+Ledger hardware wallets are the only wallets in the industry that uses a Secure Element chip.
+This top-quality chip protects you and your private keys against attacks like laser attacks, electromagnetic tampering, and power glitches.

 BOLOS Operating System: Isolating Each Application

 The problem with some hardware wallets is that they use a monolithic system, managing all of the applications they contain as one.
 Ledger’s custom operating system, BOLOS, ensures that all of the apps and crypto accounts within your Ledger device are managed separately.
-For you, this means that even if an application was ever compromised via an attack, the damage would be isolated to that application, and would not impact the rest of your wallet.
+For you, this means that even if an application was ever compromised via an attack, the damage would be isolated to that application.
+In short, it would not impact the rest of your wallet.

 The Donjon: Constantly Checking Your Security

 To make sure your wallets are always safe from hacking, we have a team of internal good-guy hackers to test and find any potential chinks in our armour.
-The Ledger Donjon is our internal security evaluation team made up of security experts to conduct constant, extensive hacks to the hardware, establishing any possible point of failure that might impact your security.
-The Donjon work hand-in-hand with Ledger’s Firmware development and hardware team to scrutinize the security of the devices, make sure only state-of-the-art security measures are in place that can withstand any attempts to attack, and constantly upgrade our system accordingly.
+The Ledger Donjon is our internal security evaluation team made up of security experts.
+In short, they conduct constant, extensive hacks to the hardware, establishing any possible point of failure that might impact your security.
+The Donjon works hand-in-hand with Ledger’s Firmware development and hardware team to scrutinize the security of the devices.
+Together, they make sure only state-of-the-art security measures are in place.
+Plus, they ensure that Ledger devices can withstand any attempts to attack, and then constantly upgrade the system accordingly.

 Physical Threats Require The Safest Hardware Device